 All Independent Directors receive a fixed honorarium per month plus a fee for attending Board meetings and for serving on Board Committees.
-Details of Directors' emoluments are disclosed in Note 10 on page 68.
+Details of Directors' emoluments are disclosed in Note 10 on pages 66 and 90 of this annual report.